Alpha Zulu: Artwork and title

 Pascal Teixeira's cover art for Alpha Zulu and accompanying singles is an edited portion of the 1478 painting Madonna col Bambino mediante otto angeli by Sandro Botticelli.
 The inspiration for the title came from Mars hearing "alpha zulu" over an airplane radio during a bout of turbulence.
 The words come from the ICAO alphabet, also known as the NATO phonetic alphabet; Alpha would phonetically be used for the letter A, and Zulu for the letter Z.

 Promotion

 Phoenix toured North America during September and October 2022 to promote the album.
 They performed at the Radio City Music Hall in New York City on 9 September 2022.
 They also appeared and performed on several late night talk shows including The Late Show with Stephen Colbert and Jimmy Kimmel Live!.
 Phoenix toured Europe in late 2022 and will tour Asia and make festival appearances across the world in 2023.
-Phoenix are set to tour North America with Beck from August to September 2023 on the Summer Odyssey Tour, which will visit 20 cities.
+Phoenix toured North America with Beck from August to September 2023 on the Summer Odyssey Tour, which visited 20 cities.